 13. Mexican-Inspired Shakshuka from Kelly Jones, MS, RD, nutrition blogger at Eat Real Live Well

 14. Mandarin Orange French Toast from my own kitchen

 15. Herb and Cheese Baked Muffins from Megan Casper, RD, nutrition blogger at Nourished Bite

 18. Avocado Deviled Eggs with Smoked Paprika from my own kitchen

 19. Egg Casserole with Salmon and Tomato from my own kitchen

 Some milk, such as Horizon’s Reduced-Fat Milk with DHA Omega-3, is fortified with small amounts of EPA and DHA.
 You can use this milk to add additional omega-3s to your day.
 Get started with these recipes!

-· Scrambled Egg Tacos with Cilantro Lime Pumpkin Seed Drizzle from Liz Weiss, RD, nutrition blogger at Liz’s Healthy Table
+21. Scrambled Egg Tacos with Cilantro Lime Pumpkin Seed Drizzle from Liz Weiss, RD, co-author of No Whine with Dinner

 Certain jarred tomato sauces, like the sauces from Omega Foods, are fortified with fish oil for extra omega-3s.
 Sub in the sauce in these recipes: